 Sumner Hall’s children’s education initiative began early in 2018 when a group of educators met to discuss ways that we could enhance the community’s understanding of African American history and culture.
 The group includes current and retired public and private school teachers, professors of education at Washington College, and librarians from the Kent County Public Library.
 Challenged to design and develop programs with volunteer consultants for the volunteer-managed Sumner Hall, the group decided to focus its efforts in three areas: (1) African American Read-Ins; (2) Chestertown Tea Party Play and Parade; (3) Book Boxes and Teacher Trunks.

 (1) African American Read-Ins.
 For several years the Department of Education of Washington College and the Kent County Public Library have co-sponsored the local celebration of the national African American Read-In, founded in 1989 by the National Council of Teachers of English.
-In 2019 Sumner Hall hosted Kent County’s program in 2019 and 2020 and we expect to do the same in February 2021.
+Sumner Hall has hosted Kent County’s program in 2019 and 2020 and we expect to do the same in February 2021.
 If we can develop the interest, the education committee would like to offer several of these each year, perhaps targeted at different age groups and in partnership with other organizations.